NOTE for exam invigilators. This is the only document that students are allowed to bring into the exam. The document should be:

 Grace K C Ding, 2007, Sustainable Construction – The Role of Environmental Assessment Tools, 2007, Australia.

-Critical analysis of the EIA case study “The Forth Replacement Crossing” is including in the Supplementary Evidence (EIA Project_IDL_H00142885_Ahmed Heiba.docx)
+A critical analysis of the EIA case study “The Forth Replacement Crossing” is included in the Supplementary Evidence (EIA Project_IDL_H00142885_Ahmed Heiba.docx)

-As depicted from my supplementary evidence cited above, I fully understand and comprehend the vital need to periodically assess and evaluate sustainability in buildings to promote a safer and greener global environment.
-The particular case study of the EIA project that I undertook further helped me realize the significance of strategic environmental assessments and their role in achieving sustainability objectives.
+As depicted from my supplementary evidence cited above, I fully understand and comprehend the vital need to periodically assess and evaluate building sustainability to promote a safer and greener global environment.
+The case study of the EIA project I undertook further helped me realize the significance of strategic environmental assessments and their role in achieving sustainability objectives.

-I believe I have gained a deeper understanding of the importance of sustainability measurement tools and the need for environmental impact assessments in the promotion of greener sites.
-I plan to further undertake a case study for a civil engineering project and critically evaluate the sustainability factor to further refine my experience.
-The research and study I undertook for the achievement of this objective has broadened my understanding and knowledge regarding the need for implementing environment friendly practices in the various dimensions of the community across the globe.
-The practical initiative on my part to study and evaluate the EIA project further enabled me to acquire knowledge regarding how the policies and standards implemented in a practice can ensure sustainable development.
+I believe I have gained a deeper understanding of the importance of sustainability measurement tools and the need for environmental impact assessments to promote greener sites.
+I plan to undertake a case study for a civil engineering project and critically evaluate the sustainability factor to refine my experience further.
+The research and study I undertook to achieve this objective have broadened my understanding and knowledge regarding the need for implementing environment-friendly practices in the various dimensions of the community across the globe.
+The practical initiative on my part to study and evaluate the EIA project further enabled me to acquire knowledge regarding how the policies and standards implemented in practice can ensure sustainable development.

-The Critical analysis of the case study “The Forth Replacement Crossing” demonstrates that the most fundamental environmental as well as sustainable aspects can be successfully considered in an environmental impact assessment (EIA).
-It was also important to note at this point that EIA is an essential requirements of the large scale project under the UK legislations as well as the Scottish parliament.
-For this particular case study, appropriate assessment were conducted and the reports were generated for the sites, and a summary in the form of an environmental statement was presented.
-The work completed on this EIA identified the key issues which included the adverse as well as beneficial aspects of the project on the environmental at large.
+The Critical analysis of the case study “The Fourth Replacement Crossing” demonstrates that the most fundamental environmental and sustainable aspects can be successfully considered in an environmental impact assessment (EIA).
+At this point, it was also important to note that EIA is an essential requirement of the large-scale project under the UK legislation and the Scottish parliament.
+For this particular case study, appropriate assessments were conducted, reports were generated for the sites, and a summary in the form of an environmental statement was presented.
+The work completed on this EIA identified the key issues, including the adverse and beneficial aspects of the project on the environment.

-In response to this assessment, the vicinity area was inspected to identify the constrains of the environment, potential impacts, measures to be incorporated to the scheme to avoid any adverse impacts along with investigation of the residual effects of the scheme were undertaken.
-The results obtained of this assessment were then compared with the baseline-conditions, and the FRC proposals were incorporated with outcomes.
-This assessment impacted and addressed various concerns including the land use, Geology, Contaminated Land and Groundwater, Freshwater Ecology, Estuarine Ecology, Landscape, Visual, Cultural Heritage, Air Quality during Scheme Operation, Noise and Vibration during Scheme Operation, Pedestrians, Cyclists, Equestrians and Community Effects, Disruption due to Construction and Policies and Plans according to the Forth Replacement Crossing, DMRB Stage 3 Environmental Statement, Non-Technical Summary of the year 2009.
+In response to this assessment, the vicinity area was inspected to identify the constraints of the environment, potential impacts, and measures to be incorporated into the scheme to avoid any adverse impacts.
+An investigation of the residual effects of the scheme was undertaken.
+The results obtained from this assessment were then compared with the baseline conditions, and the FRC proposals were incorporated with outcomes.
+This assessment impacted and addressed various concerns, including land use, Geology, Contaminated Land and Groundwater, Freshwater Ecology, Estuarine Ecology, Landscape, Visual, Cultural Heritage, Air Quality during Scheme Operation, Noise and Vibration during Scheme Operation, Pedestrians, Cyclists, Equestrians and Community Effects, Disruption due to Construction and Policies and Plans according to the Forth Replacement Crossing, DMRB Stage 3 Environmental Statement, Non-Technical Summary of the year 2009.

-This case studies highlights the larger concerns of the built environment in terms of environmental impact and how these conflicts and issues are addressed through the implementation of principles and planning systems, contracts and environmental management systems.
-Another case study is the Stone bridge Hillside Hub crowns study that shows 14 years of regeneration on stone bridge through provision of mixed tenure residential blocks (chauthamat, 2015).
-Since the organization has utilized best practices during the construction and design of the apartments therefore each of their building block achieved an Eci-homes rating of 'very good'.
-Their primary care center achieved an 'excellent' rating with the NEAT (NHS Environmental Assessment Tool).
-This primarily reflects how a construction design can achieve a higher sustainability rating through them implementation of an environmental assessment.
-Other case studies also reflect how project owners try to balance the three core elements significant to the sustainability promotion.
+This case study highlights the larger concerns of the built environment regarding environmental impact and how these conflicts and issues are addressed through the implementation of principles and planning systems, contracts and environmental management systems.
+Another case study is the Stone Bridge Hillside Hub crowns study, which shows 14 years of regeneration on the stone bridge through the provision of mixed-tenure residential blocks (chauthamat, 2015).
+Since the organization has utilized best practices during the construction and design of the apartments, each building block achieved an Eci-homes rating of 'very good'.
+Their primary care centre achieved an 'excellent' rating with the NEAT (NHS Environmental Assessment Tool).
+This reflects how a construction design can achieve a higher sustainability rating by implementing an environmental assessment.
+Other case studies also reflect how project owners balance the three core elements significant to sustainability promotion.

 Jacobs Arup (2009a) Sustainability Appraisal and Carbon Management Report November 2009.